YShoji-HEP/dbgbb/README.md

 }
 ```

-The debug data can be read in a Mathematica Notebook.
+The debug data can be visualized, for example, in a Mathematica Notebook.
 See [`ArrayObject`](https://github.com/YShoji-HEP/ArrayObject) for details.

 <img src=example.png width=50%>